alexthecat123/LisaSourceCompilation/README.md

 if (discsize <= 9728) or (discsize > 30000)
     then drivetype:= T_Profile (* set drivetype to profile *)
 ```
 This says that the drive gets considered a 5MB ProFile (T_Profile) if it's 5MB or smaller (9728 blocks or smaller) or if it's larger than about 16MB (30000 blocks).
-Otherwise, if it's between this range, the actual capacity of the drive gets utilized.
+Otherwise, if it's between this range, then the actual capacity of the drive gets utilized.
 So this means that we can't make a volume any larger than 16MB because it'll get formatted to 5MB, but we certainly need more than this in order to fit all the code on the disk.
 So we can patch the driver by changing the 30000 to some massive number so that drives get utilized to their full potential up to a much larger size.
 And this allows us to have a 50-ish MB drive like the image that's in this GitHub repo.
 You can go much bigger than this even (theoretically 8GB), but there's no reason to.

 Interestingly enough, we have some of the code necessary to build a SYSTEM.CD_Twiggy (SOURCE/TWIGGY.TEXT), but we seem to be missing SOURCE/TWIGGYASM.TEXT.
 If we recreated that file though, I think we could add Twiggy support back to LOS 3.0!